-SECTION 1 Notice about governing law
+Section 1 Notice about governing law

-Many laws apply to this Evidence of Coverage and some additional provisions may apply because they are required by law.
+The principal law that applies to this Evidence of Coverage document is Title XVIII of the Social Security Act and the regulations created under the Social Security Act by the Centers for Medicare & Medicaid Services, or CMS.
+In addition, other Federal laws may apply and, under certain circumstances, the laws of the state you live in.
 This may affect your rights and responsibilities even if the laws are not included or explained in this document.
-The principal law that applies to this document is Title XVIII of the Social Security Act and the regulations created under the Social Security Act by the Centers for Medicare & Medicaid Services, or CMS.
-In addition, other Federal laws may apply and, under certain circumstances, the laws of the state you live in.

-SECTION 2 Notice about non-discrimination
+Section 2 Notice about non-discrimination

-We don't discriminate based on race, ethnicity, national origin, color, religion, sex, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location.
+We don't discriminate based on race, ethnicity, national origin, color, religion, sex, gender, age, sexual orientation, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location within the service area.
 All organizations that provide Medicare Advantage plans, like our plan, must obey Federal laws against discrimination, including Title VI of the Civil Rights Act of 1964, the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act, Section 1557 of the Affordable Care Act, all other laws that apply to organizations that get Federal funding, and any other laws and rules that apply for any other reason.